irbraun/plant-data/README.md

 ### Publication
-A publication that uses this dataset to look at how computational methods can handle phenotype descriptions is in progress.
+A publication that uses this dataset to look at how computational methods can be used to work with phenotype descriptions is in progress.